Constitutional reform in Bosnia and Herzegovina: 2010–2012 parliamentary talks

 The European Court of Human Rights ruling meant one further narrowing down of the constitutional reform agenda to issues of the European Convention on Human Rights compliance.
-This also meant finding a solution for the "Croat issue", i.e. the HDZ BiH's grievance following the defeat of Dragan Čović in the 2006 general election by Željko Komšić (SDP BiH) thanks to cross-ethnic voting.
+This also meant finding a solution for the "Croat issue", i.e. the HDZ BiH's grievance following the defeat of Ivo Miro Jović in the 2006 general election by Željko Komšić (SDP BiH) thanks to cross-ethnic voting.
 A Parliamentary committee was tasked to discuss reforms in the spring of 2010, with no results.
 Election were held in October 2010, with no changes.

 Although signed in 2008, the Stabilisation and Association Process with the EU had not been ratified by all EU member states.
 The implementation of the Sejdić–Finci ruling was included as part of EU conditionality for the entry into force of the Stabilisation and Association Process in the political conclusions of the EU Council of 21 March 2011, which spoke more broadly of the "compliance of the Constitution with the European Convention on Human Rights".

 Despite the political stalemate in the formation of a new government, between October 2010 and March 2012, the Parliament continued talks in the framework of a "Joint Ad Hoc Committee for the Implementation of the judgment of the European Court of Human Rights in the case of Sejdić and Finci v.
 Bosnia and Herzegovina", composed of 11 MPs from the House of Representatives and 2 MPs from the House of Peoples, headed by House of Representatives member Šefik Džaferović.
 While the committee agreed to add 3 representatives of the "Others" to the national House of Peoples (two elected from the Federation of Bosnia and Herzegovina and one from Republika Srpska), no solution was found for the Presidency, with Bosnian Serbs insisting for direct election of their member, and Bosnian Croats calling for either indirect election or a separate constituency to avoid future Komšić cases.